kedro-org/kedro/docs/source/04_user_guide/03_configuration.md

 ## Configuring `kedro run` arguments

-Instead of specifying all the command line options to `kedro run` each time you run the command, you can specify a config file that contains the arguments, say `config.yml` and run
+The extensive list of CLI options for a `kedro run` is available [here](./06_pipelines.md#modifying-a-kedro-run).
+Instead of specifying all the command line options to a `kedro run` via the CLI, you can specify a config file that contains the arguments, say `config.yml` and run:

 ```console
 $ kedro run --config config.yml